benmvp/slides/2020/tsconf/react.md

 NOTES:
 - I know I've been super excited about TS
+  * How it catches & prevents so many errors
+  * And how it'll solve all of your problems
   * But it's not a cure-all
 - It's just a tool like anything else
-  * Still need code review
+  * So you'll still need code review
   * Still need tests for run-time things
   * But hopefully you'll need less of both
-- There's a **learning curve** for TS
+- I also have to point out that there's a **learning curve** for TS
-  * That's the COST
-  * At SFIX I gave a workshop on TypeScript + React
+  * At SFIX I gave a workshop on TypeScript + React (same minishop)
-  * Then a team at ganged up on a single PR to get feet wet
+  * Then a team ganged up on a single PR to get feet wet
-- VALUE: need to keep a lot less in your head about how components & object data work
-  * TS types now keep that info
+  * That way they could level up together

 /////
 <!-- .slide: data-background="url(../../img/ts-react/medicine-pills-wengang-zhai-BFB7ydn1-DI-unsplash.jpg) no-repeat center" data-background-size="cover" -->